Karlsson's short-handed goal lifts Vegas to division title - WDEF

 The Sharks, who went 10-4-1 in March, will have to wait until Tuesday to try to clinch a playoff berth for the 13th time in 14 years.

+“You’re going to come in here and win in this rink in this time of year, you’re going to have to bring your A-plus game, and I thought we were B tonight,” coach Peter DeBoer said.
+“Just not good enough at certain moments and we probably got what we deserved.”

 Vegas struck early in the first period.
-Theodore took a pass from Karlsson at the point and fired a wrist shot past Jones at 2:21.
+Theodore took a pass from Karlsson at the point and sent a wrist shot past Jones at 2:21.

 Pavelski tied it when he fired a rebound into an open net at 7:14 while Fleury was still recovering from making a save at the other side of the goal.